 Three-Factor Formula - Multistate corporations are generally required to use a three-factor formula of property, payroll and double-weighted sales.
 The sum of the property factor, payroll factor and twice the sales factor is divided by four to arrive at the final apportionment factor.
 Beginning on July 1, 2011, certain manufacturers may elect to use an increased weighted sales factor.
 Beginning on July 1, 2012 until July 1, 2014, retail companies must use a triple-weighted sales factor.
-Beginning July 1, 2014, retail companies must use a quadruple-weighted sales factor.
-See the specific instructions that follow.
+Beginning July 1, 2014 until July 1, 2015, retail companies must use a quadruple-weighted sales factor.
+For taxable years beginning on or after July 1, 2015, retail companies must use the single sales factor apportionment.
+See the specific instructions that follow